Samanyu-Singh/ShopMiniHackathon/README.md

 ---

-## ✨ What is Shop With Me?
+## ✨ What is StyleSync?

-Shop With Me transforms the way you discover products by leveraging the power of social connections.
+StyleSync transforms the way you discover products by leveraging the power of social connections.
 Instead of browsing generic recommendations, explore curated product feeds from friends whose style and taste you trust.

 ### 🎯 The Vision